Delegation vs. Empowerment Best Practices In 2024

 Overcoming Common Challenges in Empowerment and Delegation

 While empowerment and delegation offer numerous benefits, they also come with their fair share of challenges.
-It's crucial for leaders to be aware of these challenges and proactively address them to maximise the effectiveness of these strategies.
+Leaders must be aware of these challenges and proactively address them to maximise the effectiveness of these strategies.

 Fear of Losing Control